Digital camera and Near-infrared

 As mentioned earlier, infrared rays are not visible.
-However, this changes a bit when it comes to digital camera sensor.
-The sensor of the digital camera has a wider wavelength range that can be captured by human eyes.
-It captures infrared rays.
+However, this changes a bit when it comes to digital camera sensors.
+The sensor of a digital camera has a wider wavelength range that can be captured by human eyes.
+This means that it captures infrared rays.

-Therefore, (in many camera models) an infrared cut filter is attached in front of the sensor to attenuate the closed-range infrared and bring it closer to the human eye.
+Therefore, (in many camera models) an infrared cut filter is attached in front of the sensor to attenuate the near-infrared and bring it closer to the human eye.

 It seems that there is a difference on the design concept on which wavelength range to cut.
-Depending on the manufacturer, there are cameras that can easily see closed-range infrared (for example, Fujifilm X-trans CMOS).
+Depending on the manufacturer, there are cameras that can easily see near-infrared (for example, Fujifilm X-trans CMOS).
 These cameras are especially popular with astro-photographers.

-Although introduction became longer, I removed the infrared cutting filter, and use a visible light range filter (IIR76) to test out the close-range infrared sensitivity and light reflection of the digital camera.
+For this comparison, I removed the infrared cutting filter, and installed a visible light range filter (IIR76) to test out the near-infrared sensitivity and light reflection of the digital camera.
 Let me show you the results.

 I tried to take my picture in the middle of one fine day during spring.
 I wore my favorite Kawasaki cap and black Fleece sweater thinking I am a fashionable middle-aged man.

 Joking aside, this is an example of a normal digital camera image.
-It is taken using Fujifilm's X-H1.
-I am holding a FineShut KIWAMI sheet (cut in a rectangular shape) on my left hand.
-FineShut KIWAMI cannot be distinguished at all in this picture.
+It was taken using Fujifilm's X-H1.
+I am holding a FineShut KIWAMI sheet (cut in a rectangular shape) with my left hand.
+The FineShut KIWAMI cannot be distinguished at all in this picture.